tbrowder/advent2020/article.md

 Your work should have at least the necessary attributes to define and position your class.
 You should also have code to show the creation of an instance of your class.

+Note that as I designed my version of the Box class, I wrote a test for it at the same time.
+Then I refined each as I continued until I was satisfied with both.
+The test actually specifies my design, much the same as is done with the Raku language which is defined by its extensive test suite, referred to as [roast](https://github.com/Raku/roast).
+I will check your work with that test.

 You may start and will have a few minutes to complete the assignment.
 Raise your hands when finished--the first group to finish